 The aim is to make lifetime business relationships.

 - Relationship marketing aims at delivering value to the customers even beyond their sales opportunities

-- In a layman’s terms, here you take your customers as the main aim
+- In layman’s terms, it is here that you take your customers as the main aim

 Where does Relationship Marketing Start?